-The Living Rivers School introduces students to complex environmental issues by teaming them with established river conservation biologists in field research activities.
+The Living Rivers School introduces students ages 10-16 to complex environmental issues by teaming them with established river conservation biologists in field research activities.

 This summer, Dr. Boyd Kynard completes his second year of small fish habitat- and sea lamprey- data collection with the assistance of 6 students.